Dijajana/english-for-designers/year-review/index.md

 1. What did you like most about this subject?

-I like how it's encouraging our creativity over being too serious and how the writting assignments are forcing us to think more about ourself and the thinks we do.
+I like how it's encouraging our creativity over being too serious and how the writting assignments are forcing us to think more about ourselfs and the thinks we do.

 2. What did you like least about this subject?